“There is a direct causal link between mental health issues and neuroinflammation.”

 Hi, everyone.
 Welcome back to your podcast on functional medicine and equal learning and neurodiversity for children with autism, Down syndrome, or learning disability.
 Today’s guest is going to be giving us some deep wisdom about the world of neuroinflammation, which is one of the core topics that I hope to dive in many times in my podcast.
 Now one of the things you will learn over and over is that a fundamental non-negotiable for an inflammatory condition, especially a neuroinflammatory condition is diet.

-She’s helped 1000s of children and young adults reverse inflammatory conditions associated with ADHD, autism, anxiety, depression, concussion, learning disability, Lyme disease and pans and pandas using proven holistic therapies.
+She’s helped 1000s of children and young adults reverse inflammatory conditions associated with ADHD, autism, anxiety, depression, concussion, learning disability, Lyme disease, and pans and pandas using proven holistic therapies.
 She has been an expert on many media outlets, including the Mel Robbins Show, Fox News, CBS, NBC, and The Huffington Post.
-She’s also a sought after speaker and she is a co-author of brain under attack, which is a resource guide about pandas and pandas.
+She’s also a sought-after speaker and she is a co-author of the brain under attack, which is a resource guide about pandas and pandas.
 Our discussion today is going to focus predominantly on pans and pandas.

 Welcome, Dr. Rosen, thank you so much for coming.